learn-co-curriculum/phase-0-pac-1-booleans/README.md

 "Poodle" == "poodle" #=> false
 ```

+Note that these comparisons are _case sensitive_.

 ### Use Inequality Comparison

 To check whether two values **are not** equal, we use the *inequality operator*
 represented with `!=` (which programmers pronounce as "bang-equals").
 If two
-values are _not_ equal, then the statement will return `true`.
-If they are
+values are _not_ equal, the statement will return `true`.
+If they are equal, it
-equal, then it will return `false`.
+will return `false`.
 For example:

 ```ruby
 1 != 1 #=> false